 Stretch clusters are single-cluster configurations that span multiple physical sites.

-Additional details on the supportability of multi-site and stretch clusters can be found in Support for Red Hat Enterprise Linux Cluster and High Availability Stretch Architectures and please note that all stretch clusters require and an architecture review.
+Additional details on the supportability of multi-site and stretch clusters can be found in Support for Red Hat Enterprise Linux Cluster and High Availability Stretch Architectures.

 Selecting Cluster Node Hardware